How to Invest in Startups – Tips From US Based VCs & Angel Investors

 What Ron and SV Angel look for in a company – click to enlarge

-Marc Andreessen explains the venture capital business is a 100% game of outliers- it’s extreme exceptions.
+Marc Andreessen explains the venture capital business is a 100% game of outliers- its extreme exceptions.
 Here is a general concept they focus on when investing in startups:

-• Invest in strength vs lack of weakness – instead of checking the boxes (great idea, great founder, etc.), they aspire to invest in the startups that have really really extreme strength in a long and important dimension and are willing to tolerate some of the weaknesses.
+• Invest in strength vs lack of weakness – instead of checking the boxes (great idea, great founder, etc.), and they aspire to invest in the startups that have really extreme strength in a long and important dimension and are willing to tolerate some of the weaknesses.

-• “One of the cautionary lessons of VC is, if you don’t invest on the basis of serious flaws, you don’t invest in most of the big winners.”
+• “One of the cautionary lessons of VC is: if you don’t invest on the basis of serious flaws, you don’t invest in most of the big winners.”

 To learn more how extremely experienced VCs & Angles think and which tips do they give startups looking for funding, check out the complete lecture here: How to Raise Money